In this post, we will discuss the theory behind Mask R-CNN and how to use the pre-trained Mask R-CNN model in PyTorch.

 Mask R-CNN Architecture

-Recall, the Faster R-CNN architecture had the following components
+Recall that the Faster R-CNN architecture had the following components

 - Convolutional Layers: The input image is passed through several convolutional layers to create a feature map.
 If you are a beginner, think of the convolutional layers as a black box that takes in a 3-channel input image, and outputs an “image” with a much smaller spatial dimension (7×7), but a large number of channels (512).